German submarine U-260: Post war

 The wreck site of U-260 was discovered in 1975 by local fisherman Colin Barnes after snagging nets, although it was presumed that the wreck of Counsellor (sunk due to a mine in 1917) was in the area.
 A friend of Mr Barnes, Joe Barry, dived on the noted position and discovered the U-boat rather than the expected cargo ship.

-U-260 currently lies in about 40–45 m of water approximately seven kilometres south of Glandore, and is a popular scuba diving site from Baltimore, County Cork, and Union Hall.
+U-260 currently lies in about 40–45 m of water approximately seven kilometres south of Glandore, and is a popular scuba diving site from Baltimore, County Cork, and Union Hall, Ireland.

 There is recent speculation that U-260 did not actually strike a mine, but instead struck an underwater pinnacle (now known as '78 Rock' but which was uncharted at the time) leading to its damaged state.

 On 2 July 2014, two experienced divers died whilst exploring the wreck.
-The divers had deviated from their dive plan by staying down too long, and ascended too quickly from the wreck.
+The divers had deviated from their dive plan for the decompression dive by staying down too long, and ascended too quickly from the wreck.
 Both men were ruled to have died due to complications from the bends.
 The body of one diver was immediately recovered, and the body of the second diver was recovered later that afternoon.